Cart

 You’ve probably already raced at one of the existing classic car rallies.
 The Mille Miglia works the same either way.

-• There is a roadbook with the so-called "Chinese characters" that show you the way.
-In addition, the entire route is marked with the famous red arrow, the logo of the Mille Miglia.
+• There is a road book with the so-called ‘Chinese signs’ to show you the way.
+The entire route is also marked with the famous red arrow, the logo of the Mille Miglia.

 When, where and how the tests work exactly, can be found in the roadbook.